-TLC was authorized to contract, and has contracted, with GTECH to assist with these delegated functions

-The same constitutional amendment that allowed for State of Texas-run lottery games also empowered the Legislature to "authorize the State to enter into a contract with one or more legal entities that will operate lotteries on behalf of the State."144 Through the Lottery Act, the Legislature has authorized the TLC's's executive director, subject to certain limitations not material here, to "contract with or employ a person to perform a function, activity, or service in connection with the operation of the lottery as prescribed by the executive director."145 Two such contracts have governed TLC's relationship with GTECH at relevant times: (1) a "Contract for Lottery Operations and Services," dated December 2010, under which GTECH is made the exclusive vendor of what can be summarized as infrastructure and services for the overall operations of Texas Lottery games, including warehousing and distributing games and providing the computer system used to verify winners (the Operations Contract); and (2) a "Contract for Instant Ticket Manufacturing," dated
+TLC was authorized to contract, and has contracted, with GTECH to assist with these delegated functions lotteries on behalf of the State."
+144 Through the Lottery Act, the Legislature has authorized the TLC's executive director, subject to certain limitations not material here, to "contract with or employ a person to perform a function, activity, or service in connection with the operation of the lottery as prescribed by the executive director."
+145 Two such contracts have governed TLC's relationship with GTECH at relevant times: (1) a "Contract for Lottery Operations and Services," dated December 2010, under which GTECH is made the exclusive vendor of what can be summarized as infrastructure and services for the overall operations of Texas Lottery games, including warehousing and distributing games and providing the computer system used to verify winners (the Operations Contract); and (2) a "Contract for Instant Ticket Manufacturing," dated August 7, 2012, under which GTECH, alongside two other vendors that executed similar contracts, is to provide certain goods and services related to development and production of instant games (the Instant-Ticket Contract).
+146 The Instant-Ticket contract is ultimately of greater significance to this case.